thenewdarling/CurseOfStrahd/Session Recaps/2021-08-26 Session 9 - Begin Day 9.md

 *"The devil is watching Vallaki.
 Though you are only rats in a maze, he does seem to enjoy watching you."*

 The person who is following us reaches us, and Danton pulls out a fucking gun and kills him.
 He implies Blinksy made it for him.
-He is confirmed to be the person who gave Magda and Varian the letter of invitation to the Watchers.
+He is confirmed to be the person who gave Magda and Varian the letter of invitation to the [[Watchers]].

 We decide to go to the morgue.
 On the way, we see many mercantile shops which also look like they've been broken into.
 All their silver paint has been stolen.